stiles3/recipe-scheduler-AnifowoseMubarak/ReadMe.md

 This is a scheduling application designed to manage and send recipe reminders.
 The project is containerized using Docker for easy setup and deployment.

+This setup ensures that reminder notifications are processed reliably and at the correct scheduled time.

+## Queueing System: Redis + BullMQ

+We use **Redis** and **BullMQ** for managing background jobs and scheduling reminders.

+### Why Redis + BullMQ?
+I used Redis + BullMQ becuase of ease of use, familiarity, relaibility and it is docker friendly.
+It fits well with Nodejs

 ## Getting Started

 Follow the instructions below to clone the repository, set up the environment, and start the application.